MerQSquadGaming/SinMod-7DTD-A19/README.md

 •	SinModPOILoot - (v1.0) – Cardboard box top piles and double stacked boxes are now lootable in all prefabs.
 Time to see whats in the garages!<br>
 <br>
 <h2>Change Log</h2>
+•   Changed sinks to use cloth instead of air filter, as air filter was removed by TFP.<br>
+•   Fixed fire trap EXP exploit.<br>
+•   Added Kerosene recipe and fire trap recipe to level 4 Advanced Engineering Skill reward.<br>
+•   Changed fire trap block to steel block icon with fire symbol.<br>
+•   Added descriptions to blocks for fire trap showing active or needs fuel.<br>
 •   Fixed autominer EXP exploit.<br>
 •   Added Diesel Fuel Can which is unlocked through level 4 Grease Monkey perk.
 Used to fuel autominer.<br>
 •   Changed autominer run time to 3 hour realtime.<br>